byxorna/tumblrtv-xscreensaver/README.md

 [ ] how does no internet work?
 Can we render a different widget if it doesnt have connection?
 [x] zoom browser if too small
-[ ] load tags and users from config file
+[x] load tags and users from config file
 [ ] multi monitor support?
 [ ] package this up for lots of distros
 [ ] turn off chatter from webkit stdout
+[ ] Document the file to edit which tags show up in postinstall [ ] Document how to configure xscreensaver for this screenie

+# Install

+There is an AUR build available: https://aur.archlinux.org/packages/tumblrtv-xscreensaver/

 # License